 2. Can be set easily.

 1. This timer will need to be reset whenever there is a power outage.

 4. Will not adjust for daylight savings.

-Another nice feature with a digital timer is their built in memory.
 A good digital timer will have an internal battery in case of a power outage.
-If the power were to go out, your timer will save it’s programming and continue operating once the power has been restored.
+If the power were to go out, your timer will save its programming and continue operating once the power has been restored.